🧘 Curs nou de Abheda Yoga

 After a long time of pilgrimage throughout India he remained to live in Ganeshpi to fulfill his divine mission.

-“Manis necessary to seek the shortest way and the fastest means to return “home” – to turn the spark into flame, to merge with it, and to identify with the great fire that ignited the spark.”
+“It is necessary for man to seek the shortest way and the quickest means to return ‘home’ – to turn the spark into a flame, to merge with it, and to identify himself with the great fire that ignited the spark.”

 The ashram in which he lived is a beautiful, quiet and serene place.
 As soon as you step into the temple you feel a state of calm and serenity descending upon you.
 The blessed peace of silence is tangible here.
 People speak in whispers only when necessary so as not to disturb at all the peace and quiet that reign here.